The Intelligence Corps

 The Museum began life in 1969 as the Intelligence Corps Museum and the core elements within the museum reflect this fact.
 The Intelligence Corps has been the central, continuous pillar of military intelligence across the three Services (Army, Royal Navy and Royal Air Force) since its formation in 1940.

-The museum displays many of the intelligence disciplines and activities carried out by members of the Intelligence Corps and its forebears since the Napoleonic era.
+The museum displays many of the intelligence disciplines and activities carried out by members of the Intelligence Corps and its forebears since the Boer War.

 The Intelligence Corps features throughout the museum, with Room 2 being largely devoted to its members and history.

 Elsewhere we expose tactics, techniques and the tools of the trade employed by intelligence operators and units.
 We also tell the human stories.

 Although military intelligence is fundamentally about 'thinking', a cerebral activity, the museum is home to a great many 'Tool of the Trade' that are used to gather, interpret, analyse, produce and transmit intelligence.